igsb/GestaltMatcher-Arc/README.md

 Make sure to replace the `<version>` in the paths with your GMDB version; highest version at the time of writing is v1.0.3

 ## Train models
-The training of GestaltMatcher-Arc needs to be run twice: a) for the resnet-50 mix model, and b) for the resnet-100 model.
+The training of GestaltMatcher-Arc ensemble needs to be run twice: a) for the resnet-50 mix model, and b) for the resnet-100 model.
-For these also require the pretrained ArcFace models from insightface: `glint360k_r50.onnx` and `glint360k_r100.onnx` to be in the directory `./saved_models`. \
+These also require the pretrained ArcFace models from insightface: `glint360k_r50.onnx` and `glint360k_r100.onnx` to be in the directory `./saved_models`. \
 These models can be downloaded here: https://github.com/deepinsight/insightface/tree/master/model_zoo